kabirshhaikh/Leetcode/README.md

 -> Valid Word Square - leetcode easy problem
--> Minimum cost to connect sticks - leetcode medium problem -> Sum of even numbers after queries - leetcode medium problem
+-> Minimum cost to connect sticks - leetcode medium problem -> Sum of even numbers after queries - leetcode medium problem -> Number of steps to reduce a number in binary representation to one - leetcode medium problem